More Than Scant Remains

 The little loop west from the hiker’s lot takes in bits and pieces of pretty much everything the company built.
 A raceway canal, a giant dam, huge iron gears and such.

 I imagine it’s probably better to hike here in the spring or fall, but I rather like being the lone wolf, breaking trail through the snow.
 In the summer, the park is sort of overrun by locals who apparently like to drink and skinny dip and everything else associated with such activities.

-There have been news stories about the activities and how the locals rather hate it.
+There have been news stories about the activities and how the locals rather hate the situation.
 I can report that I found some underwear myself, and there are signs alerting visitors that they cannot possess alcohol within the park.
 I’m sure that’ll stop them.
 Again, there are literally dozens of entrances to this place; I’ve only highlighted the “official” ones.
 Side trails scramble all over the park, so be sure to bring a map to be able to figure out where you are.

 You can explore more of the Scitico section if you wish.
 The Somersville Mill Trail extends a full mile east into Somers and outside the state park.
 As for me?
 I had to handle the Hazardville (West) section as well, so I’ll leave you to it.

 (Yes, that’s right.
 Despite me writing all about Hazardville, the other Enfield section bears that name.
 Like I said at the outset…it’s all a bit much.